-The standard is effective for annual periods beginning after December 15, 2018, using either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each prior reporting period with the option to elect certain practical expedients, or (ii) a retrospective approach with the cumulative effect of initially adopting ASU 2014-09 recognized at the date of adoption (which includes additional footnote disclosures).
-The Institute is currently evaluating the impact of its pending adoption of ASU 2014-09 on its financial statements.
+The standard, as amended, was effective for annual periods beginning after December 15, 2018, using either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each prior reporting period with the option to elect certain practical expedients, or (ii) a retrospective approach with the cumulative effect of initially adopting ASU 2014-09 recognized at the date of adoption (which includes additional footnote disclosures).
+The Institute has elected the provision of ASU 2020-05 that allows the Institute to defer the adoption of ASU 2014-09 for an additional year.
+As such, ASU 2014-09 will be effective for annual periods beginning after December 31, 2019.
+The Institute is currently evaluating the impact of its pending adoption of ASU 2014-09 on its consolidated financial statements.